EyasuTeshome/shifttracker/soft-skills/learning-about-diversity-and-multicultural-teams.md

 ## Introduction

-In this lesson, we discuss the importance of diversity and the skills required to work in a multi-cultural environment.
+In this lesson, you will analyze the importance of diversity and the skills required to work in a multi-cultural environment.

 ### Why is this important?